 It is also possible to lower the pitch.
 This gives us a greater pitch range and so helps us to vary our voice so it has more light and shade.
 Some announcers speak at the lower part of their voices all the time, like John Laws, but you need to develop that part of your voice if it has been unused.
 Most public speakers and actors are aware of this, and have developed their voices in these areas.
 Practise this as you read.

 Projecting

-Although radio is a person to person medium, your voice still needs to be ëprojectedí at the listener.
-If it isnít you can sound flat and uninteresting.
+Although radio is a person to person medium, your voice still needs to be ‘projected’ at the listener.
+If it isn’t you can sound flat and uninteresting.

 Imagine you are talking to someone who is down the other end of a medium-sized hall, say 10 to 15 metres away.
 You would be shouting at the person, but you would be unconsciously projecting your voice towards the person.
 If you spoke as if you were only 1 metre away, you would have difficulty in being heard.
 So in a similar way, the voice needs to be projected on radio.
 This can be done by imagining the listener is 2 or 3 metres away and you want everything you say to be understood.

-An old announcing teacher always said: ëspeak on the tip of the tongueí.
+An old announcing teacher always said: ‘speak on the tip of the tongue’.
 Although the voice is not produced there, the mental process of imagining it is seems to give the

 required projection.
 Again, practice will help.

 If the voice is too soft and not projected, then the gain of the microphone channel of the mixer will need to be increased, thereby lifting the studio background noise and increasing listener fatigue.

 Body position